DavidHePing/System_Design_Practice_NetSkope/README.md

 question:
-would u just send to queue? without web service? how do u do scale out with worker why don't use grpc u use hashTable in redis, what if 2 service udpate a key in once time
+would u just send to queue? without web service? how do u do scale out with worker can u design a api why don't use grpc how can u make your api be idempotent u use hashTable in redis, what if 2 service udpate a key in once time

 Soloution: